Nikolay-Lysenko/sinethesizer/README.md

-# sinethesizer
+# [Sine]thesizer

+## Overview

-Extendable virtual synthesizer that is targeted to support automated music creation
+It is an extendable virtual synthesizer that is targeted to support automated music creation.